 The ability to be aware of your own strengths, weaknesses, thoughts, and fates is called self-awareness.
 In this sense, it’s a personality trait that everyone has at different levels.
-Those who are more self-aware tend to have better mental health because they can actively improve their lives based on what they know about themselves.
+Those who develop self-awareness tend to have better mental health because they can actively improve their lives based on what they know about themselves.

-People with certain mental disorders have lower self-awareness.
+People with mental disorders may have lower self-awareness.

-People with certain mental disorders, like depression or schizophrenia, tend to have lower self-awareness.
-That can make it hard for them to recognize and understand their own feelings and thoughts.
-It’s not always easy to recognize when you yourself don’t have good self-awareness.
+It’s not always easy to recognize when you don’t have good self-awareness.
 After all, if you aren’t aware of your own feelings and thoughts, how would you know?

 One way in which trauma impacts self-awareness is that survivors of trauma may have trouble identifying their emotions.
-Before the development of self-awareness, we rely on others to read our emotions for us.
+Before you develop self-awareness, you rely on others to read your emotions.
 For example, when an infant is hungry or sleepy, they cry and a caregiver responds to meet their physical needs.
-Trauma affects this ability to identify and process emotions as an adult by disrupting the normal sequence of brain development.
-This can lead to difficulty in understanding one’s feelings and what they mean (Walsh, 2009).

 As adults, these individuals will struggle with regulating negative emotions because they never had the opportunity to learn healthy coping mechanisms as children.

-People who are unable to understand the emotions of others may also struggle with self-awareness.
+Being unable to understand the emotions of others hampers you to develop self-awareness.

-Developing empathy is a powerful way to increase your self-awareness.
+Empathy is a powerful way to develop self-awareness.

 This means being able to see things from another person’s perspective, putting yourself in their shoes, and imagining how they may feel.
 The better you can do this, the more self-aware you’ll be about your own actions and behavior.